ChanwooBrianKim/AI-Gemini/README.md

 **User Input**:
 - **Triggered by**: User types a message and submits it via the form.
-- **Handled in**: 'events.js' through the 'setupEventListeners' function, which calls handleOutgoingChat from 'main.js'.
+- **Handled in**: 'events.js' through the 'setupEventListeners' function, which calls 'handleOutgoingChat' from 'main.js'.

 **Message Handling**:
 - **Handled in**: 'main.js' via 'handleOutgoingChat'.
-- **Actions**: Creates a new message element using 'createMessageElement' from 'core.js', appends it to the chat list, and calls showLoadingAnimation from 'ui.js'.
+- **Actions**: Creates a new message element using 'createMessageElement' from 'core.js', appends it to the chat list, and calls 'showLoadingAnimation' from 'ui.js'.

 **Loading Animation**:
 - **Handled in**: 'ui.js' via 'showLoadingAnimation'.